yantinglai/SundriLai/README.md

 - 📚 I’m currently learning **AWS Certificate, Recommendation System**.
 - ⚡ Fun fact **I was a musical actress for the Legally Blonde musical!
 Movement is my lifestyle!**

+**`About Me`**

 My journey to CS is kind of random.
 Back in college, I was studying German language and I couldn’t find the meaning out of it.
 One day, I was shopping at a super market and saw a yellow peach being thrown away simply because it had a black spot.
 “How many fruits were being wasted simply because they were imperfect?”
 I thought to myself.
 Later, the Ugly Fruit startup was born, to turn imperfect food into delicious products like Jam and Chips.
 I then got to learn about building websites, designing apps, starting my first YouTube channels, and now pursing a CS degree at Northeastern Seattle.
 All the projects I listed here are things that truly interests me and I believe would have a positive impact on someone’s life.
-One of my YouTube video “[How to study when you don't feel like it?](https://www.youtube.com/channel/UCkK055sGHKk)” has got over 22,000 views.
+One of my YouTube video “[How to study when you don't feel like it?](https://www.youtube.com/channel/UCkK055sGHKk)” has got over 22,000 views, inspiring people to stop procrastinating and take actions.

 #